Continuing our Crossroads Tournament Series –

 - Strikes must of be good quality to be awarded – excessive force is not allowed and insufficient contact will not be awarded

-- Take-downs are NOT allowed
+- Take-downs and throws are NOT allowed

 All fighters will present themselves and their equipment to the equipment inspector prior to the beginning of the tournament for compliance inspection and approval.
 Loaner gear MAY be available, we recommend contacting us in advance if you need something.